Camila Chavez

 Executive Director

-Under her leadership, DHF has increased political representation of communities of color; addressed voting and education inequities; and secured millions of dollars for neighborhood improvements such as sidewalks, gutters, street lights, neighborhood parks, swimming pools and school campus renovations.
-Vecinos Unidos (Neighbors United) leaders were at the forefront of these campaigns to improve the quality of life in their communities, a model which she helped create.
-This model of community empowerment has led to many significant victories during her tenure including the establishment of over 12 DHF grassroots community organizations throughout California’s Central Valley and the development of a youth leadership program.
-Most recently, the Dolores Huerta Foundation was allocated $15Million dollars which is part of a capital campaign to establish the Dolores Huerta Peace and Justice Cultural Center in Bakersfield.
+Under her leadership, DHF has increased the political representation of communities of color, addressed voting and education inequities, and secured millions of dollars for neighborhood improvements such as sidewalks, gutters, street lights, neighborhood parks, swimming pools, and school campus renovations.
+Vecinos Unidos (Neighbors United) leaders were at the forefront of these campaigns to improve the quality of life in their communities, a model that she helped create.
+This community empowerment model has led to many significant victories during her tenure, including establishing over 12 DHF grassroots community organizations throughout California’s Central Valley and developing a youth leadership program.

 Her life-long commitment to social justice is rooted in the example she was given growing up in La Paz, the headquarters of the farm worker movement (now the National Chavez Center).
-Her mother Dolores Huerta and her father Richard Chavez instilled the ideals of non-violence, selfless motivation and personal responsibility that were reinforced through the actions of people like her Uncle Cesar Chavez.
+Her mother, Dolores Huerta, and her father, Richard Chavez, instilled the ideals of non-violence, selfless motivation, and personal responsibility that were reinforced through the actions of people like her Uncle Cesar Chavez.